HimbeerserverDE/www/static/md/rsdsl.md

 When it changes all octets completely change in most cases.
 In most other cases only the last octet is changed.

-I don't know about IPv6 yet.
+~~I don't know about IPv6 yet.~~

+The IPv6 prefix is similarly dynamic.

 IPv6 support
 ------------